 - There’s a tourist train on site that brings guests the 2km to Peschiera – a handy service and our kids loved it.
 There’s a charge though.

 - You don’t necessarily need a car.
 Peschiera is walkable, with lots of cafes and bars along the way and other towns are reachable by both ferry and bus.
 That being said, if you travel early in the season there’s always a chance of rain and there’s very little to do in bad weather so a car might come in handy.
 We had one day of rain in early June 2013 and lots of thunder storms last year in mid June, but they were all at night and so had no impact on our holiday at all.
 Phew.

 - The campsite has its own song.
 Nope.
 Not kidding.
 The song is called Bella Italia and the entertainers sing it a LOT.
 You will too.
 And you’ll still be singing well into November.
 It’s hard to shake.

 BELLA ITALIA INSIDER TIPS

 - Nail your loungers early.
 If you can’t beat ’em, join ’em.
 What else can you do?

 - Check out the smaller pool complex that’s through the courtyard of the Corte Riga restaurant.
 It doesn’t have any slides but it’s much quieter and less overwhelming than the bigger ones in the centre of the park.
 We had some of our most enjoyable pool days there.

-- Enjoy top views of the lake while dining at Le Terrazze restaurant on site.
+- Enjoy gorgeous views of the from Le Terrazze restaurant on site.

 - Ask in reception for a list of market days in the neighbouring towns, to help plan your day trips.